Polynomial-Time Algorithms for Black-Box Distributive Expanded Groups

 Assume that $\alg g_\Gamma=H$.
 Then $\alg g_{\{+,0\}}=H$ because $\Add H$ is a finite group.
 By Lemma~\ref{l:idofHandPhimsubgrofHg}, ideals of $H$ are the same as $\Phi(m)$-subgroups of~$H(g)$.
 Therefore, we have $T=Q$.
 This shows that $\gp{B_{\Phi(m)}^{O_g}(1^n,t)}=T$ if and only if $\gp{C^O(1^n,s,t)}=Q$.
 Thus, if $\gp{C^O(1^n,s,t)}\ne Q$, then $\alg g_\Gamma\ne H$ or $\gp{B_{\Phi(m)}^{O_g}(1^n,t)}\ne T$.
 Using this and Theorem~\ref{t:compgensysofaddgr} for $B_\Omega$ and $B_{\Phi(m)}$, we see that

 which proves inequality~\eqref{e:PrgpCO1nsteqQ}. \end{proof}

 The next lemma follows from~\cite[Theorem~5.1]{Ano02} because strong A-decidability implies deterministic A-decidability.
 See~\cite[Section~3]{Ano02} for definitions of these notions.
 We note that in~\cite{Ano02}, distributive expanded groups are called multirings.
-The term ``multiring'' now usually means, loosely speaking, a ring with multivalued addition (see, e.g.,~\cite[Definition~2.1]{Mar06}).
+The term ``multiring'' now usually means, loosely speaking, a ring with multivalued addition (see, \eg,~\cite[Definition~2.1]{Mar06}).

-\begin{lemma} Let $\cl V$ be a finitely based variety of distributive $\Omega$-expanded groups such that the additive group of any $\Omega$-expanded group in $\cl V$ is nilpotent.
+\begin{lem} Let $\cl V$ be a finitely based variety of distributive $\Omega$-expanded groups such that the additive group of any $\Omega$-expanded group in $\cl V$ is nilpotent.
 Then there exists a deterministic polynomial-time black-box $\Omega$-expanded group algorithm $A$ such that the following holds.
 Suppose $\bb H=(H,\rho)$ is a black-box distributive $\Omega$-expanded group, $n$ is the encoding length of $\bb H$, $g\in H^*$ is a generating system of $\Add H$, and $O$ is a $\Sigma$-oracle for~$\bb H$.
-Then $A^O$ on input $(1^n,g)$ decides whether $H\in\cl V$. \end{lemma}
+Then $A^O$ on input $(1^n,g)$ decides whether $H\in\cl V$. \end{lem}

-\begin{theorem} Let $\cl V$ be a finitely based variety of distributive $\Omega$-expanded groups such that the additive group of any $\Omega$-expanded group in $\cl V$ is nilpotent.
+\begin{thm} Let $\cl V$ be a finitely based variety of distributive $\Omega$-expanded groups such that the additive group of any $\Omega$-expanded group in $\cl V$ is nilpotent.
 Then there exists a probabilistic polynomial-time black-box $\Omega$-expanded group algorithm $D$ such that the following holds.
 Suppose $\bb H=(H,\rho)$ is a black-box distributive $\Omega$-expanded group, $n$ is the encoding length of $\bb H$, $s\in H^*$ is a generating system of $H$, and $O$ is a $\Sigma$-oracle for~$\bb H$.
-Then $D^O$ on input $(1^n,s)$ correctly decides whether $H\in\cl V$ with probability at least $1-n/c^n$. \end{theorem} \begin{proof} Choose a deterministic polynomial-time black-box $\Omega$-expanded group algorithm $A$ according to Lemma~\ref{l:decgensysofaddgr}.
+Then $D^O$ on input $(1^n,s)$ correctly decides whether $H\in\cl V$ with probability at least $1-n/c^n$. \end{thm} \begin{proof} Choose a deterministic polynomial-time black-box $\Omega$-expanded group algorithm $A$ according to Lemma~\ref{l:decgensysofaddgr}.
 Let $D$ be a probabilistic polynomial-time black-box $\Omega$-expanded group algorithm such that if $\bb H=(H,\rho)$, $n$, $s$, and $O$ are as in the statement of the theorem, then $D^O(1^n,s)=A^O(1^n,B^O(1^n,s))$.
 By Theorem~\ref{t:compgensysofaddgr} and Lemma~\ref{l:decgensysofaddgr}, the algorithm $D$ satisfies the desired condition. \end{proof}